 A reading collection and resources for reading group facilitators

-This is a collection of wellbeing-themed reading suggestions including poems, short stories, true life stories, quotes and children’s stories.
+This is an online collection of wellbeing-themed reading suggestions including poems, short stories, true life stories, quotes and children’s stories.
 These reading resources may help you to reflect on the following topics: –

 - What types of thinking and mindsets may be generally helpful to improve wellbeing?

 - What techniques have humans used to cope with hardship, a difficult start in life or challenging experiences?

 Most of the items in the collection have their own literary value and can be enjoyed by anyone.
 The reading resources that may appeal to you are dependent on both your preferences and experiences as a unique individual and also on where you are in your personal life journey.
 This resource is not meant to be prescriptive or endorse any particular way of living.
 Instead it is offered up as a toolbox of potential ideas for wellbeing that individuals can choose to take or discard at their own discretion.

 Some people have mentioned in feedback that they find it useful to keep a notebook nearby to jot down any particularly useful thoughts and ideas gained while reading.